 Pro tip: Including the recipient’s name or other personalization in the email subject line can boost engagement by an estimated 26%.

 The only surefire way to keep your email engagement scores healthy is to send relevant content to the right audience.
-This doesn’t necessarily mean that you should have hundreds of demographically segmented micro-lists, but you should certainly rule out blasting your entire audience.
+This doesn’t necessarily mean you should have hundreds of demographically segmented micro-lists, but you should undoubtedly rule out blasting your entire audience.

 This should already be a priority for a million other reasons.
-Over-emailing an audience is one of the worst mistakes a company can make, and can result in users outright abandoning the brand.
+Over-emailing an audience is one of the worst mistakes a company can make, and can make, resulting in users abandoning the brand.

 Overwhelming an audience can also hurt your deliverability indirectly.
 There’s no hard rule on how many emails you can send to your audience, and sending too many emails won’t specifically get you in trouble.
 Instead, your users will just be annoyed by you.

-They’ll stop opening your emails, they’ll unsubscribe, they’ll mark your messages as spam, and that’s when your deliverability will begin to suffer.
+They’ll stop opening your emails, unsubscribe, and mark your messages as spam.
+That’s when your deliverability will begin to suffer.

 This will happen to your reputation so fast

 This is where a lot of email senders get in trouble.
 Building an email list is tough.
-It takes time, patience, and lots of good content just to get a decent email audience.
-Multiply that by your conversion rate, and it suddenly makes sense why companies and email senders never want to prune their lists, or will turn to third-party list vendors to secure more contracts.
+Getting a decent email audience takes time, patience, and lots of good content.
+Multiply that by your conversion rate, and it suddenly makes sense why companies and email senders want to avoid pruning their lists, or will turn to third-party list vendors to secure more contracts.

 List vendors are also risky.
 There’s no way to know which contacts on the list are healthy, or even still eligible to receive emails, and the only way to find out is to email them.
 And emailing a dated list with a high bounce rate will hurt your deliverability.